dgosselin-p4/deployment/README.md

 To download this project for a particular release:

-change 'branch:master' to 'tag:\<release\>'
+1. Change 'branch:master' to 'tag:\<release\>'

-       where <\release\> is the SciDB release number, such as 14.3
+  * where <\release\> is the SciDB release number, such as 14.3

-click 'download' or directly download from https://github.com/Paradigm4/deployment/archive/14.3.zip
+2. Click 'download' or directly download from https://github.com/Paradigm4/deployment/archive/\<release\>.zip

-change to the directory of the tool your are interested in and look at the README file
+3. Change to the directory of the tool your are interested in and look at the README file